Let’s develop a math project to challenge students who have demonstrated a mastery of multiplication and are ready to explore its applications.

 Extend It: Economist’s Perspective

-We can extend this further by applying an economist’s points of view.
+We can extend this further by applying an economist’s point of view.

 How much money does Disneyland make off its parking structure when it’s full?
 At 50%?
 And so on.